 6. Service Your Radiant Heat or Forced Air System: Heat Distribution System

 One of the most common issues in radiant heating is air in the heat distribution systems.
 In order to avoid this becoming a larger problem, it is important to have your radiators bled at the beginning of each heating season.

 Servicing your forced air system early in the season can also save money and inconvenience.
 Having a professional look over the furnace and system, tune it up, and diagnose any potential issues will ensure that you stay warm and cozy throughout the winter.

 7. Disconnect Hoses and Close Outside Water Faucet Valves

 Ice and hoses just don’t mix.
 Before the first frost disconnect your outside hoses and store them for the winter.
 Find the valves for all outside water sources and shut them off to avoid any potential issues.
 This goes for hoses, sinks, sprinklers, etc.

-Read more on Colorado Homes and contact Factor if you’re ready to remodel your home.
+Read about Jenny Murphy on Colorado Homes – Factor Design Build and contact Factor if you’re ready to remodel your home.